 Coos Bay is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Oregon.
 With a population of 15,595 people and nine associated neighborhoods, Coos Bay is the 40th largest community in Oregon.

-Coos Bay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Coos Bay does not have a public transit system used by locals to get to and from work.

-The education level of Coos Bay citizens is a little higher than the average for US cities and towns: 21.42% of adults in Coos Bay have at least a bachelor's degree.
+The citizens of Coos Bay are slightly better educated than the national average of 21.84% for all cities and towns, with 21.42% of adults in Coos Bay having a bachelor's degree or advanced degree.

 The per capita income in Coos Bay in 2022 was $32,734, which is lower middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $130,936 for a family of four.
 However, Coos Bay contains both very wealthy and poor people as well.